-Many treatment options are available for depression, including psychotherapy, medication, brain stimulation, self-care and complementary health approaches.
-How well treatment works depends on the type of depression and its severity.
+Many treatment options are available for depression, but how well treatment works depends on the type of depression and its severity.

-- Cognitive behavioral therapy (CBT) helps change the negative thinking and behavior associated with depression.
-The goal of this therapy is to recognize negative thoughts and to teach coping strategies.
+- Cognitive behavioral therapy (CBT) has a strong research base to show it helps with symptoms of depression.
+This therapy helps assess and change negative thinking patterns associated with depression.
+The goal of this structured therapy is to recognize negative thoughts and to teach coping strategies.
+CBT is often time-limited and may be limited to 8–16 sessions in some instances.
+Learn more about CBT.

-- Interpersonal therapy focuses on improving problems in personal relationships, which may be contributing to a person's depression.
-The therapist teaches the person to evaluate their interactions and to improve how they relate to others.
+- Interpersonal therapy (IPT) focuses on improving problems in personal relationships and other changes in life that may be contributing to depressive disorder.
+Therapists teach individuals to evaluate their interactions and to improve how they relate to others.
+IPT is often time-limited like CBT.

-For some people, antidepressants can help reduce or control symptoms.
-Antidepressants often take 2-4 weeks to begin having an effect and up to 12 weeks to reach their full effect.
-Some people will have to try various doses or medications to find what works for them.
+For some people, antidepressants may help reduce or control symptoms.
+Antidepressants often take 2-4 weeks to begin having an effect and up to 12 weeks to reach full effect.
+Most people will have to try various doses or medications to find what works for them.
+Here are some antidepressants commonly used to treat depression:

 Serotonin and norepinephrine reuptake inhibitors (SNRIs) are the second most common antidepressants.
-These medications increase the amounts of the brain chemicals serotonin and norepinephrine.
+These medications increase serotonin and norepinephrine.

-Norepinephrine-dopamine reuptake inhibitors (NDRIs) increase the amounts of the brain chemicals dopamine and norepinephrine.
+Norepinephrine-dopamine reuptake inhibitors (NDRIs) increase dopamine and norepinephrine.
 Bupropion (Wellbutrin) is a popular NDRI medication, which causes fewer (and different) side effects than other antidepressants.
 For some people, bupropion causes anxiety symptoms, but for others it is an effective treatment for anxiety.

-Second generation antipsychotics (SGAs), or “atypical antipsychotics,” are a group of medications used to treat schizophrenia, acute mania, bipolar disorder and bipolar mania and other mental illness conditions.
+Second-generation antipsychotics (SGAs), or “atypical antipsychotics,” treat schizophrenia, acute mania, bipolar disorder and bipolar mania and other mental illnesses.
 SGAs can be used for treatment-resistant depression.

-Tricyclic antidepressants (TCAs) are older medications, seldom used today as first-line treatment for depression.
-They work similarly to SNRIs, but they have more side effects.
+Tricyclic antidepressants (TCAs) are older medications, seldom used today as initial treatment for depression.
+They work similarly to SNRIs but have more side effects.
 They are sometimes used when other antidepressants have not worked.
-TCAs (and duloxetine) may be helpful with chronic pain as well.
+TCAs may also ease chronic pain.

 - Amitriptyline (Elavil)